- Do candidates take all three papers on a computer?

 For practical tests sat, the total practical test time including sending work to the printer is 2hr 15 minutes.

 The printouts must not be collected from the printer by candidates, the printouts must be given to the candidates by the supervisor/invigilator and the candidates then place the work into their assessment record folder (ARF).

-Although candidate are not permitted to send any new or replacement work to the printer after the end of the practical test time, any work that is already queued up to be printed can still come out of the printer and be given to candidates to place in their ARF.
+Although candidates are not permitted to send any new or replacement work to the printer after the end of the practical test time, any work that is already queued up to be printed can still come out of the printer and be given to candidates to place in their ARF.

 No, candidates must enter their candidates details as requested by the practical test paper, before they send their work to the printer.